What is IT Management and IT Governance?

 But what is the difference between IT management and IT governance?
 In opinion of Wilbanks (2008, p.61) this is the following: “If a company wants to grow and be successful, it must not only manage its IT resources, but also use those resources throughout the company as part of the governance structure”.

-In summary as we see the research in IT management and IT governance areas have increased in importance due to the interest of organizations in generating business value, achieve competitive advantage and improve their business performance through the use of IT.
+In summary as we see the research in IT management and IT governance areas have increased in importance due to the interest of organizations in improving their business performance and achieving competitive advantage through the use of IT and generating business value from IT investments.

 Research Group Objectives